-Welcome!
-Thanks for considering submitting your talk to TEDxSeattle.
+Welcome, and thanks to everyone who submitted an application to talk at TEDxSeattle.
 We’re growing every year and 2018 promises to our best yet!
 TEDxSeattle will be held on Saturday, November 17th, 2018 in gorgeous McCaw Hall in Seattle.
-Expect a sold-out house of 2,800 for the day-long event.
-In addition to speakers, the day features entertainers, TED videos, audience engagement experiences in the lobbies, food, and lots of opportunities for you to meet and talk with other attendees.
+We expect a sold-out house of 2,800 for the day-long event.
+In addition to speakers, the day features entertainers, TED videos, audience engagement experiences in the lobbies, food, and lots of opportunities for to meet and talk with other attendees.

 - April 16 Submissions open.
 A first draft of your talk is required.

 - May 16 Acceptance email for Pitch Day are sent.

 Advice for Getting Accepted

 We want you to have a great experience when submitting to TEDxSeattle.
 Below, you’ll find everything you need to help craft a compelling submission.
 Please read through all the materials before making your final submission.

 TEDx Talks are about ideas worth spreading.
 To better understand how we think about ideas, please watch Chris Anderson’s video (below) and download our PDF How to Think About an Idea.

 In the draft: